gluis/modal-madness/README.md

 A lean vanilla JS modal/slide library w/ support for left/right swipe/touch.
 Find usable files in /dist/ or build (see below)

+#### Need it now?

+Just grab it in the dist/ directory.
+See Usage below for how to...use it.

 #### Testing/Using in dev

     npm run start